UK Edition. Click here for US version.

 * diarrhoea, vomiting

-* muscle cramps, muscle weakness,
+* muscle cramps, muscle weakness

-* deformity of the skull in infants caused by the early closure of joins in the
+* deformity of the skull in infants caused by the early closure

-skull bone (craniostenosis)
+of joints in the skull bone (craniostenosis)

-* growth in children may slow or stop due to changes in bone growth
+* growth in children may slow or stop due to changes in

 * irregular periods